-Flashlights, make sure every family has several flash lights, batteries, and lanterns, to name a few items.
+Flashlights are important!
+Make sure every family has several flashlights, batteries, and lanterns, to name a few items.

 Washing and Drying Clothes:

-Who have clotheslines, washing buckets and clothespins?
+Who has clotheslines, washing buckets and clothespins?
 Bleach is for safety measures.

 Who has a portable potty with the necessary 10-gallon bags, with kitty litter or Reliance Bio Blue